vegarab/dotfiles/README.md

-# Dotfiles for ArchLinux runnin i3-gaps
+# Dotfiles for ArchLinux running suckless

 Still a Work In Progress!
-Specialized for ThinkPad x250
+Specialized for Thinkpad X1 Extreme

 [Inspired by Luke Smith](https://github.com/lukesmithxyz)